-Bone Health for Women: How to Build Strong Bones
+Bone Health for Women: How to Build Stronger Bones

-To live a long, healthy life, it’s critical to build strong bones.
+To live a long, healthy life, it’s critical to build strong bones as we age.

 Every day in my personal training and nutrition coaching practice I help women get stronger and meet their health and fitness goals through improved nutrition and exercise.

-As a female athlete, mom, and fitness professional I want to help my clients live their best lives through what I have learned over my many years performing and coaching other women.
+As a female athlete, mom, and fitness professional I want to help my clients get stronger and live their best lives through what I have learned over my many years performing and coaching other women.

-Most women walk into a gym because they want to lose weight or change their body composition, but what they often don’t realize until they are entrenched in the process of getting healthier, is that training benefits far outreach just our outer appearances.
+Most women walk into a gym because they want to lose weight, get stronger or change their body composition, but what they often don’t realize until they are entrenched in the process of getting healthier, is that training benefits far outreach just our outer natural health appearances.